Bring up the Numbers

 - Grapefruit and grapefruit juice (pink or white, again juice has higher levels)

-Keep in mind, these are just the top sources, you can take a supplement of either, but I’ve found that consuming them in food form produces better results.
+Keep in mind that these are just the top sources.
+You can take a supplement of either, but I’ve found that consuming them in food form produces better results.
 Also, check out the labels of some fruit and vegetable juices for their vitamin C content.
 One of my favorites is the V-8 Splash.
 It offers a good amount of vitamin C, and I don’t have to choke down brussels sprouts.

 If you have a low protein level you’ll want to start incorporating some of these high protein foods into your diet:

-- Beans (soybeans, lentils, kidney), the larger and more mature, the higher the protein levels
+- Beans (soybeans, lentils, kidney beans), the larger and more mature, the higher the protein levels

-- Lean veal and beef (once again, wild game has higher levels of protein, and emu offering even more than the others)
+- Lean veal and beef (once again, wild game has higher levels of protein, and emu offers even more than the others)

 - Lean meats (chicken, lamb, pork, turkey)

 - Fish (tuna, anchovies, salmon)

 - Lobster and crab

 - Lentils, pulses, and peanuts